coopyey/ttrpg-campaign-site/content/Danse Macabre/Session Notes/Session 048.md

 ----

-[[Wilhelm Fistman]] is next to arrive.
+[[Wilhelm]] is next to arrive.
 He happened to be in the wrong place at the wrong time: a group of ne'er do wells were arrested and he got grabbed with them.
 There is a human that is from the [[Bloodsoaked Banner]] named [[Corwin Sorensen]].
 He is looking for a way out and is going to take Wilhelm with him.
 Wilhelm is friendly enough with him, though isn't willing to put all of his eggs in that basket.

 Wilhelm does make friends with the people who committed petty crimes or are in on accident.
 He also works as much as possible.